Viktor Dankl von Krasnik: Early life and career

-Viktor Kraśnik was born in the then Imperial Austrian Kingdom of Lombardy–Venetia (dissolved in 1866 and since 1919 in Italy).
+Viktor Dankl was born in the then Imperial Austrian Kingdom of Lombardy–Venetia (dissolved in 1866 and since 1919 in Italy).
 His father was a Captain in the army from nearby Venice.
 His secondary education would first take place in Görz (now Gorizia), where his family relocated after his father's retirement, and then in Triest (now Trieste).
 Both schools were German language Gymnasiums.
 In 1869, at the age of fourteen, he moved on to the Cadet Institute at St. Pölten, Lower Austria.
 From 1870 until 1874 he attended the Theresian Military Academy at Wiener-Neustadt, also in Lower Austria.

 Upon completion of the academy, Krasnik was assigned to the 3rd Dragoon Regiment as a Second Lieutenant.
 After completion of the War School in Vienna, he became a general staff officer in 1880.
 For the next two decades, he rose through the officer ranks, becoming the head of the central office of the Austro-Hungarian general staff in 1899.
 In 1903 he was promoted to the rank of major general and given command of the 66th Infantry Brigade in Trieste.
 From 1905 until 1907 he would head up the 16th Infantry Brigade, also in Trieste.
 After being promoted to a lieutenant field marshal (Feldmarschalleutnant), Krasnik would receive command of the 36th Division in Zagreb until 1912, at which point he was moved to Innsbruck to command the 14th Corps.
 Later that year, on 29 October, Krasnik was elevated to the rank of General of Cavalry.